 The additional cost to ratepayers for providing these essential new roles is \$125,540 and their introduction is staggered throughout the year.
-Where possible we have factored in alternate funding steams such as fees and charges for areas such as Resource and Building consents to ensure any cost to ratepayers is minimised.
+Where possible, we have factored in alternate funding streams (such as fees and charges) for areas such as Resource and Building Consents.
+This will ensure that any cost to the ratepayer is minimised.